prateekralhan/US_Bike_share_data_analysis/README.md

 or return bicycles.
 These technologies also provide a wealth of data that can be used to explore how these bike-sharing systems are used.
-This Python script will use data provided by "Motivate", a bike share system provider for many major cities in the United States, to uncover bike share usage patterns.
-You will compare the system usage between three large cities: Chicago, New York City, and
+This Python script will use data provided by "Motivate", a bike share system provider for many major cities in the United States, to uncover bike share usage patterns, and then will compare the system usage between three large cities: Chicago, New York City, and
 Washington, DC.